 Many studies have found that rubric training is effective.
 One found that the students demonstrated an effective use of the techniques they had learned and effectively displayed it in an encounter during which the researcher did not reveal that they were assessing the subjects’ critical thinking skills.
 (Lehman & Nisbet, 1990) One Belgian review of approaches found the multitude of variables made assessing the efficacy of instruction very difficult to adequately quantify in order to allow comparative analysis of the various techniques.
 (Tiruneh, 2014) A similar study in a professional school setting, nursing, came to virtually the same conclusion.
 (Carter, et al., 2016) This study is especially germane when looking at the stress, time pressures, and criticality of sound decisions that are common to both combat and the emergency room.
 These all stress the need to rigorously establish and scrupulously monitor skill parameters in any initiative to improve critical thinking.

 There are literally volumes that have been written on the plethora of approaches to defining, enumerating, and teaching critical thinking.
-(Lai, 2011) Most of these analyses are not set in a military or defense environment, so, while illuminating, they should not be considered controlling.
+(Lai, 2011) Most of these analyses are not set in a military or defense environment, so, while illuminating, they should be considered insightful for the DoD leadership, but not be considered controlling.
 Given that caveat, there may be a preliminary consensus on the steps of the process from which a working model can be extracted.
 These may be something on the order of: